wiseman-timelord/Wsl2-AmdGpu-Chat/README.md

 # Wsl2-AmdGpu-Chat
+Status: Alpha
-Trying to make the best chatbot I can, for non-Rocm Amd GPU on Wsl2.
+- Trying to make the best chatbot I can, for non-Rocm Amd GPU on Wsl2.
+- After creation, improve with all these python

 ### DESCRIPTION:
 The Wsl2-AmdGpu-Chat is a Python-based chatbot interface that leverages GGUF models for inference using AMD GPU acceleration within a WSL2 environment.
 It dynamically loads models from a specified directory, presents them to the user for selection, and provides an interactive conversational interface.
 The program ensures proper configuration persistence, allowing users to save and reuse settings across sessions.